|Dayhiking – casual walks, National Park Visitor Center

 Glacier View Loop

 Nevertheless, the nature trails around the Exit Glacier Nature Center are much tamer.
-The most accessible path is the Glacier View Loop (green and red on map).
-This loop is 1-mile, flat, and wheelchair accessible.
-It meanders down to the creek-bed where you can view the glacier.
+The most accessible path is the Glacier View Loop (green and red on the map).
+This loop is 1 mile, flat, and wheelchair accessible.
+It meanders down to the creek bed, where you can view the glacier.

 Glacier Overlook Trail